Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Experiments

+More importantly, Marvel demonstrates the ability to find a good and safe online policy \emph{very quickly} with minimal online interactions, as shown in Fig.~\ref{fig_main_appendix} and Fig.~\ref{fig:more_result} (shown in Appendix~\ref{sec:more_exp_}).
+For instance, in the BallCircle and CarCircle environments, near-optimal performance can be achieved with merely \textbf{20 steps} of gradient updates.
+By leveraging offline policies and aligned Q-functions, Marvel rapidly explores high-reward regions while addressing the overly conservative nature of offline pretrained policies.
+Although initial finetuning may cause a cost spike (Fig.~\ref{fig_main_appendix}), aPID effectively reduces costs by guiding the policy towards low-cost state-actions in high-reward regions.
+Also, Marvel achieves the best max reward for a given cumulative cost, illustrated in Fig.~\ref{cumulative}, demonstrating superior performance while incurring fewer violations in the environment.”
+Notably, the \textbf{same aPID parameters are used across all environments}, showcasing its robustness and adaptability.

 {\bf Compatibility of Marvel:} In O2O safe RL, compatibility with different offline safe RL methods is essential.
 Given the non-interactive nature of offline training and the potential unavailability of algorithms due to privacy concerns, this compatibility becomes even more critical compared to online algorithms.
 Our design of Marvel naturally fits a variety of offline safe RL methods and only requires a pretrained policy and Q-functions.
-To further verify this, \cref{fig_bearl} shows the training process using BEAR+Lagrangian (BEAR-lag) \citep{kumar2019stabilizing} in the offline phase and SAC-lag in online finetuning.
+To further verify this, the last two { rows} of \cref{fig_main} show the training process using BEAR+Lagrangian (BEAR-lag) \citep{kumar2019stabilizing} in the offline phase and SAC-lag in online finetuning.
 Note that BEAR-lag was not specifically designed for offline safe RL, but rather it incorporates the Lagrange multiplier into offline RL.
-In the BallCircle environment, Marvel achieves the highest reward while satisfying cost constraints, and in the CarRun environment, it also outperformed others while maintaining cost below the threshold.
+In BallCircle, Marvel achieves the highest reward while satisfying cost constraints, and in the CarRun environment, it also outperformed others while maintaining cost below the threshold.
 This highlights the flexibility of our algorithm across different offline safe RL methods.